21 Analytics logo

 The Swiss Travel Rule Breakdown (FINMA)

-The Swiss Regulator goes further than the FATF and has imposed stricter requirements on VASPs.
-Indeed, VASPs have to verify the identity of the beneficiary of the transfer, which means:
+The Swiss Regulator goes further than the FATF and has imposed stricter requirements on VASPs transacting with self-hosted wallets.
+Indeed, VASPs have to verify the identity of the beneficiary of the transfer, which concretely means:

 • for transfers to or from an external wallet belonging to an existing onboarded customer, VASPs will have to verify that the customer has the power of disposal over the assets held in the external wallet;

-• for transfers to or from an external wallet belonging to a third party, VASP will have to verify the identity of the third party as well as establish the identity of the beneficial owner and verify that the third party controls the external wallet.
+• for transfers to or from an external wallet belonging to a third party, VASPs will have to verify the identity of the third party as well as establish the identity of the beneficial owner, and verify that the third party controls the external wallet.

 Ownership Proof Methods Analysis